 SSL certificate is highly essential for any kind of site.
 According to Official Google Security Blog, all the sites without an SSL certificate will be marked as “not secure” in Chrome browser.
-It’s a great step to make web more secure.
+It’s a great step to make the web more secure.

 Don’t worry, you don’t need to purchase SSL separately.
 SiteGround offers unlimited free Let’s Encrypt SSL certificates.
 You can enable it by logging into to your cPanel and click on “Let’s Encrypt” under “Security” section.

 Finally, it will show you to install SSL on your domain.
-Select the domain then select “Let’s Encrypt SSL” for “Let’s Encrypt SSL Type” and click “Install”.
+Select the domain then select “Let’s Encrypt SSL” for “Let’s Encrypt SSL Type” and click “Install.”

-After that it will take a few seconds and your SSL will be installed on your domain.
+After that, it will take a few seconds, and your SSL will be installed on your domain.
 You will see a prompt like this after a successful installation.

-You can verify it by clearing browser’s cache and then visit the site or open in an incognito tab.
+You can verify it by clearing the browser’s cache and then visit the site or open in an incognito tab.
 You’ll see a green padlock beside your web address with HTTPS written.
-This is an indication that SSL certificate has been successfully installed for your site.
+This is an indication that the SSL certificate has been successfully installed for your site.

 3. Install WordPress